Zabakes/togle-script/README.md

 This is the prefix for the function action beginning with this character will be mapped to the ...

 #### function : str
 This is the name of the python function to be called.
-The argument to this function is whatever follows th
+The argument to this function is whatever follows the prefix in the [command](#command--str)

 --- end function attributes ---

 ## Application specific configs